 These penalties will grow more severe if either of the following is true:

-- the defendant has prior DUIs on his record, or
+- the defendant has prior DUIs on his record at the time of the DUI arrest, or

 - someone was injured as the result of the defendant driving while intoxicated.